preetsanjam/Data_Analytics/7DaysOfData challenge/Day2.md

 - Lasso Regression
 - Decision Trees for Regression

-##### TechBYTE
+### TechBYTE
-WeChat or Weixin in Chinese is a messaging app developed by Tencent.
-There's a lot more to WeChat that messaging.
-It is used to read news, pay bills, order transport or food and run small businesses.
+Tencent is a Chinese company founded in 1998.
+Tencent makes a lot of money via gaming.
+It is the largest video games publisher in the world.
+It has a stake in the two most popular Battle Royale-style games: Fortnite and PlayerUnknown's Battlegrounds (PubG).